It may seem risky, but buying a second property could set you on a path toward long-term prosperity. But it could also cause financial pain.

 6. Decide on a loan type

-• Fixed rate - A fixed home loan is when the interest rate is locked in for a set period of time, typically between one and five years.
-A fixed rate option can be a great idea for second homebuyers who want the security of knowing exactly what their monthly repayments are going to be.
-However,
+• Fixed rate A fixed rate home loan sees the interest rate locked for a set period of time, typically between one and five years.
+A fixed rate can be a good idea for some second homebuyers who want the security of knowing exactly what their monthly repayments will be.
+However, if market interest rates fall, it can be expensive to switch to a lower interest rate loan.

-• Split loan - This is where a portion of the rate is fixed and the other portion is variable.
-This could be a 50/50 split or an 80/20 split - whatever is agreed upon by you and the lender.
+• Split loan With a split loan, the rate on a portion of the mortgage is variable and that on the rest is fixed.
+This could be a 50/50 split, an 80/20 split, or a different split entirely - whatever is agreed upon by you and your lender.

 Update resultsUpdate